halbrooktech/ChurchHub-REST/README.md

-# WSU Content Syndicate
+# ChurchHub Syndicate

-A WordPress plugin to retrieve and display content from throughout Washington State University
+A WordPress plugin to retrieve and display content from existing sites on a Church Hub

+Integrates with All-in-One Event Calendar (requires a plugin on the syndicating site to open it up to REST API)